Legendaddy (How I Met Your Mother): Plot

+Meanwhile, the gang begins to note all of the things that each of them never learned.
 Marshall is the only one whom the gang does not mention, and he eventually asks the gang to pick on him.
 He reveals that he is aware that the gang has been careful around him ever since his father died, and says that he just wants to feel normal again.
-The group does resume picking on Marshall, mocking his inability to wink or swallow pills, his tendency to add too much water to his oatmeal, how he always misses one belt loop and how he is too old to ask to see the cockpit on planes.
-Marshall thanks them, grateful to be treated like an equal again.